JonEG/typo3-certifications/notes/12-software-development-concepts/prepared-statements.md

 Goals:

-- [ ] I know what prepared statements are and what their purpose is
+- [ ] I know what prepared statements are and what their purpose is.
 - [ ] I know how they improve security and against which attack vectors they  are useful.

 ---